 Can F-1 Visa Holders Get A Social Security Number?

-For purposes of tax and employment reporting in the United States, a social security number by state is required.
-Form must be completed by employees or students who have received scholarship funds and must report them as income.
+For purposes of tax and employment reporting in the United States, a Social Security number by state is required.
+The form must be completed by employees or students who have received scholarship funds and must report them as income.

 Are F-1 Visa Holders Eligible for Social Security Numbers?